mgajda/ouroboros-network/latency-sim/src/Latency.md

 instance Show LatencyDistribution where showsPrec _ ld s = "LatencyDistribution "++ showsPrec 0 (fmap unProb $ unSeries $ prob ld) s

+-- | Validity criteria
+isValidLD :: LatencyDistribution -> Bool
+isValidLD []            = False
+isValidLD [x]           = True -- any distribution with a single-element domain is valid (even one that delivers nothing) isValidLD (last . unSeries . prob -> 0.0) = False -- any distribution with more than one element and last element of zero is invalid (to prevent redundant representations.) isValidLD (prob -> probs) = (sum probs) <= 1.0 -- sum of probabilities shall never exceed 0.0
+                         && all isValidProbability probs -- each value must be valid value for probability

+canonicalizeLD = assureAtLeastOneElement . dropTrailingZeros
+  where
+    assureAtLeastOneElement []    = [0.0]
+    assureAtLeastOneElement other = other
+    dropTrailingZeros             = reverse . dropWhile (==0.0) . reverse

 cdf :: LatencyDistribution -> Series Probability
 cdf = cumsum . prob